EmilNordling/dotfiles/README.md

->[!NOTE]
+> [!NOTE]
->I'm migrating to Nix.
+> I'm migrating to Nix.
 So the setup is a bit broken.

 # Dotfiles

-Hello and welcome to Jurassic Park
+This repo contains my dotfile configuration.

 ## New machine huh?

 run `sh main.sh` for fun, very cool!

+Hello and welcome to Jurassic Park

 <br >
 <br >